As an Amazon Associate I earn from qualifying purchases.

 Simply put, it’s strongly brewed black tea (loose leaf or tea bags) brewed with warming whole spices, perfect to store in the fridge, then combine with equal parts plant-based milk for a quick chai latte (hot, cold, or iced!) all year long.

-When drinking chai turned into a daily habit, this recipe for chai tea concentrate was practically a necessity.
-It’s more cost-effective than a coffee shop or buying pre-bottled concentrates, contains no preservatives, and you can whip up a batch in under 25 minutes (mostly hands-off!) for a week of homemade chai that can be ready in mere seconds.
+This chai tea concentrate is more cost-effective than a coffee shop or buying pre-bottled concentrates, contains no preservatives, and you can whip up a batch in under 25 minutes (mostly hands-off!) for a week of homemade chai that can be ready in mere seconds.

-Best of all, while sampling store-bought versions can leave you feeling like Goldilocks, this homemade chai latte concentrate recipe is 100% customizable to your perfect level of spices, tea, sugar, and the choice of plant-based milk used when serving.
-So, sure, I’ve tweaked this time and time again to my perfect level, but feel free to make it your own.
+Best of all, this homemade chai latte concentrate recipe is 100% customizable to your perfect level of spices, tea, sugar, and the choice of plant-based milk used when serving.

 The Ingredients